SS Trail

 SS Trail was a sternwheeler used for freight on the Columbia River and Arrow Lakes in British Columbia, Canada.
-Built to replace SS Kootenai, Trail began service on June 11, 1896 and operated until she burned down in 1900.
+Built to replace SS Kootenai, Trail began service on June 11, 1896 and operated until 1900, when she burned down.

 Construction

 By 1896, the earlier sternwheeler Kootenai had aged and was in need of a replacement.
 The new steamer was built at the shipyard in Nakusp, British Columbia by J. McCain and was named Trail.
-Her engines likely came from Kootenai, but her boiler was probably new, as the local newspaper, The Miner, reported on April 11 that SS Nakusp had brought one down from Arrowhead, British Columbia.
-Trail was an important addition to the Columbia River fleet due to heavy traffic from mining and railway development and at 633 gross tons, she was the largest vessel in the fleet, alongside Nakusp.
-Trail was designed as a larger and improved version of Kootenai and although she was not a passenger ship, she was attractive.
+Her engines likely came from Kootenai, however her boiler was new, as the local newspaper, The Miner, reported on April 11 that SS Nakusp had brought a boiler for SS Trail from Arrowhead, British Columbia.
 Trail was launched on May 7, 1896, and began freight service on June 11.
+Trail was an important addition to the Columbia River fleet due to heavy traffic from mining and railway development.
+At 633 gross tons, she was the largest vessel in the fleet, alongside Nakusp.
+Trail was designed as a larger and improved version of Kootenai and although she was not a passenger ship, she was attractive to those who saw her at the docks.